Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into 3 non-coplanar lines

-{\bf Remark 1.} It is easy to see that the curve of touching points is of order four.
-In the hypothesis of the Proposition for the case of skew $L_1$, $L_2$ not tangent to the Darboux quadric, this curve also splits.
-One component is a circle and the real trace of other is the point, where dual to the elliptic line meets the hyperbolic.
+\begin{Remark} It is easy to see that the curve of touching points is of degree four.
+In the hypothesis of the proposition for the case of skew $L_1$, $L_2$ not tangent to the Darboux quadric, this curve also splits.
+One component is a circle and the other has just one real point, where dual to the elliptic line meets the hyperbolic. \end{Remark}

-\begin{corollary} For hexagonal circular 3-webs formed by three pencils with non-planar polar lines, any two $L_1,L_2$ of polar lines are either dual or obey geometrical restriction described by Proposition \ref{geometrypencil}.
-Moreover, the polar point of a singular circle, defined by two polar lines, belongs to the third one. \end{corollary} {\it Proof:} Let $L_1,L_2$ be skew but not dual and such that the curve of points, where lines $L$ meeting both $L_1,L_2$ touch the Darboux quadric, is not planar.
+\begin{Corollary} For hexagonal circular $3$-webs formed by three pencils with non-planar polar lines, any two $L_1$, $L_2$ of polar lines are either dual or obey geometrical restriction described by Proposition {\rm\ref{geometrypencil}}.
+Moreover, the polar point of a singular circle, defined by two polar lines, belongs to the third one. \end{Corollary} \begin{proof}Let $L_1$, $L_2$ be skew but not dual and such that the curve of points, where lines $L$ meeting both $L_1$, $L_2$ touch the Darboux quadric, is not planar.
 Then by Lemma \ref{sing} any such line meets also the third polar line $L_3$.
-Since $L_1,L_2$ are skew $L_3$ cannot intersect neither of $L_1,L_2$.
-Thus $L_1,L_2,L_3$ belong to one ruling of some quadric $Q$ and the touching lines $L$ form the other ruling.
-But then $L_1,L_2,L_3$ are also tangent to the Darboux quadric.
-This contradicts our initial assumption. $\Box$\\
+Since $L_1$, $L_2$ are skew, $L_3$ cannot intersect neither of~$L_1$,~$L_2$.
+Thus~$L_1$,~$L_2$,~$L_3$ belong to one ruling of some quadric $Q$ and the touching lines $L$ form the other ruling.
+But then $L_1$, $L_2$, $L_3$ are also tangent to the Darboux quadric.
+This contradicts our initial assumption. \end{proof}

 Let $(p,q),(r,s)\in \mathbb{R}^2$ be vertices of an elliptic pencil, then the pencil circles form the family

 The circles are the integral curves of the ODE